-When you check in, you will notice a poster in your room titled "What to do if something is wrong with your room."
+When you check in, you will receive a flyer with information on what to do if something is wrong with your room.
 Please take a few moments to read and understand this information so you will know how to proceed when you need assistance with your room.
-General work orders can be submitted through the Residence Life website and the hall staff can assist with any questions or needs you have for immediate assistance.
+General work orders can be submitted through the Residence Life Gateway page and the hall staff can assist with any questions or needs you have for immediate assistance.